mattt/GroundControl/README.md

 ## Server Code

 GroundControl asynchronously downloads and reads a remote plist file.
-This could be a static file or served dynamically.
-Either way, since property lists aren't especially fun to write by hand, you can generate and serve one rather easily using the `plist` and `sinatra` gems (full working version can be found in example/server):
+This could be a static file or generated dynamically, like in the following examples (see also the complete Sinatra application found in `example/server`):

+### Ruby

 ```ruby
 require 'sinatra'